North Korea fires missile in latest provocation

-North Korea test-fired a missile Monday which fell provocatively close to its neighbour Japan, the latest in a series of launches that have heightened tensions over Pyongyang's nuclear weapons ambitions.
+SEOUL - North Korea Monday test-fired a ballistic missile for the third time in less than three weeks, earning a rebuke from US President Donald Trump who said it showed “disrespect” for neighbouring China.

-It was the North's 12th ballistic missile test this year -- carried out in defiance of UN sanctions warnings and US threats of possible military action.
+The launch of the short-range projectile, which fell provocatively close to Japan, was the North’s 12th ballistic missile test this year - in defiance of UN sanctions warnings and US threats of possible military action.

-The launch went ahead despite tough talk from US President Donald Trump, who promised last week at the G7 summit that the "big problem" of North Korea "will be solved".
+It went ahead despite tough talk from Trump, who promised last week at the G7 summit that the “big problem” of North Korea “will be solved”.

+“North Korea has shown great disrespect for their neighbor, China, by shooting off yet another ballistic missile... but China is trying hard!”
+Trump said in a tweet.

+The US leader has urged China, the North’s sole major ally and key trade partner, to do more to press Pyongyang to curb its missile and nuclear programmes.

-South Korea's military said the Scud-type missile travelled for 450 km (280 miles), and Japan said it was estimated to have fallen into its exclusive economic zone, extending 200 nautical miles from the coast.
+South Korea’s military said the Scud-type missile travelled for 450 km (280 miles).
+Japan said it was estimated to have fallen into its exclusive economic zone, extending 200 nautical miles from the coast.

 “This regime is a threat to the region, to Japan, to South Korea.
 And in the event of war, they would bring danger to China and to Russia as well.